 Last year, the 40 Hour Famine was renamed the 40 Hour Famine Backpack Challenge to address the refugee and displaced persons crisis.
-Globally, more than 65.6 million people have been forced from their homes due to conflict.
-More than half of them are under 18.
+Globally, 68.5 million people have been forced from their homes due to conflict and more than half of all refugees are under 18.

 When you take part in 2018, you'll commit to living out of your backpack for 40 hours to lead change by raising funds for young refugees and displaced people.
 You’ll also begin to understand what it's like for young people just like you to leave almost everything behind, even if just for a weekend.